nyorain/vil/docs/design.md

 	  Most workstations have timeline semaphores anyways, making the non-timeline-semaphore codepath *significantly* more complicated
 	  seems like a bad idea.
+	- a bit tricky: if the gui submission is hooked, we have to know if it will write any of our own copies (of images) that are read by pending draws.
+If so, we also have to chain them.
+	  We cannot simply "use the last available image copy and then block that from begin written" when rendering the gui as that would require potentially a new hook-record for each submission or skipping many (potentially all) submission hooks.

 When we submit our gui rendering commands:
 - check all pending application submissions and make sure our submission waits upon all submissions that write application resources we read.
+  Except, when they were submitted to same queue.
+Then the barrier we insert at the beginning of gui rendering is enough.
   	- if we don't have timeline semaphores and a previous gui submission already waited upon the application submission (and both still are not finished), we simply wait upon the submission.
 This shouldn't